tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

 ```

  * Called when a cupboard attempts to deauthorize a player
- * Returning a non-null value cancels the deauthorization
+ * Returning true cancels the deauthorization

 ## OnEntityBuilt